rags1816/ESG_BcorpHub/README.md

 See `ESG_Hub_V4_Admin_Guide.docx` for deployment steps and `ESG_Hub_V4_User_Guide.docx` for the assessment walkthrough.

+## Development note

+Development assisted by Claude Code (Anthropic) under my direction.
+The methodology, product design, and domain expertise reflected in this tool are my own — see `METHODOLOGY.md` for the original framework.

 ## Related

 See [`METHODOLOGY.md`](./METHODOLOGY.md) for the diagnostic scoring model,